 The chiefs are also a focal point for many services.
-When you talk about births, that is where you can find how many births have occurred in an area.
+When you talk about births, it is from their offices, you know many births have occurred in an area.
 It is the same with deaths.
 They are very important even in the registration of voters.
 In the recent voter registration, we did not do very well because the Independent Electoral and Boundaries Commission (IEBC) did not involve that cadre of leadership.
 They did not involve the chiefs.
 But if they had done so, I am sure those people would have gone to all the villages and ensured that registration is done very fast.